lazysheep666/DNS-Server/README.md

-## An assignment in Intemet Application course.
+## An assignment in Intenet Application course.

 ### Requirment: